-Finally, we emphasize that our results also indicate that the crop response to climate change can be subtle.
-Regionally, the most striking feature that we observe is the clear divide between the southeastern of England (i.e. the southeast and east of England regions), where most of cereal crops are grown and whose CV exceed 10%, and the rest of the country, where precipitation is larger and where CV barely reach 10%.
-The southeast is also characterized by greater GCM uncertainty (figure 1).
-In particular, we notice a significant increase in the median of the coefficient of variation in the CGM variability for RR (figure 1d).
-This strongly suggests that the east/southeast of England is most likely to suffer from greater uncertainty in terms of crop productivity and sensitivity to extreme events in the future.
+Finally, we emphasise that our results also indicate that the crop response to climate change can be subtle.
+Regionally, the most striking feature that we observe is the clear divide between the south-eastern of England (i.e. the South East and East of England regions), where most of cereal crops are grown and whose coefficients of variation exceed 10%, and the rest of the country, where precipitation is larger and where coefficients of variation barely reach 10%.
+The south-east is also characterized by greater GCM uncertainty (Fig. 1).
+In particular, we notice a significant increase in the median of the coefficient of variation in the CGM variability for RR (Fig. 1 D).
+This strongly suggests that the East/South East of England is most likely to suffer from greater uncertainty in terms of crop productivity and sensitivity to extreme events in the future.
 Consequently yields could become unstable and production more vulnerable to climate change, especially in places where the soil available water content is limited.
-Our numerical results show that yield stability, without irrigation management, could be achieved primarily with the right choice of cultivar and sowing dates (electronic supplementary material, figures S4, S6 and table S4).
+Our numerical results show that yield stability, without irrigation management, could be achieved primarily with the right choice of cultivar and sowing dates (SI.
+Figs. 4, 6, Table 4).

-Our simulations demonstrate that the local level of ET is a key variable determining both the level of yield and the water deficit.
-The fact that climate change negatively impacts the level of ET suggests that the moderate yield gain caused by CO2 fertilization may be lost beyond 2050 in the east and southeast.
+Our simulations demonstrate that the local level of evapotranspiration is a key variable determining both the level of yield and the water deficit.
+The fact that climate change negatively impacts the level of evapotranspiration suggests that the moderate yield gain caused by CO_2 fertilization may be lost beyond 2050 in the East and South East.
 These words of caution are consistent with previous work [21] and recent large scale simulations for unmitigated climate change [42].
-Because CO2 fertilization appears to be the chief mitigating factor, a better understanding and better modelling [43] of this process will be key in increasing the reliability and reducing the uncertainty of any future projections of yield of winter wheat, and its resilience and stability in GB with climate change.
+Because CO_2 fertilization appears to be the chief mitigating factor, a better understanding and better modelling [43] of this process will be key in increasing the reliability and reducing the uncertainty of any future projections of yield of winter wheat, and its resilience and stability in Great Britain with climate change.